 Satisfactory/unsatisfactory grading may not be used for courses taken to satisfy General Education.

 Alternatives may exist for earning credit in health and physical activity (GHA).
-Veterans, reservists and national guardsmen who are degree candidates and who have completed basic training may request an evaluation of their training for the awarding of GHA credits.
+Veterans, reservists, and national guardsmen who are degree candidates and who have completed basic training may request an evaluation of their training for the awarding of GHA credits.
 Based on the American Council on Education's Transfer Guide, Undergraduate Admissions determines whether credits have been earned.
 Credits earned are processed as transfer credits.

 General Education courses are meant to help students explore and integrate information beyond the specific focus of their majors.
 Therefore, in most cases students may not meet the General Education requirements by taking courses in the department or program identical to that of their major.
 For example, a student majoring in history may not satisfy General Education requirements with history courses.
 This policy applies to combined section classes as well.
 For example, a student majoring in sociology may not use Women's Studies 110 (GS) to fulfill a General Education requirement because it is cross-listed with Sociology 110 (GS).

 However, requirements for certain majors include General Education courses.
 They are identified in the section describing each major in the Undergraduate Degree Programs Bulletin.
 For example, for the Environmental Resource Management major, the bulletin lists the following: